aws-solutions-library-samples/guidance-for-cell-based-architecture-on-aws/README.md

 Other considerations include whether cells should be in individual AWS accounts.
 Creating many AWS accounts can become unwieldy.
 They need to integrate with the billing, monitoring, etc. But on the other hand multiple accounts limit the blast radius of events such as compromised account credentials or service limits.

 Consider whether authentication should occur at the cell or the router, and where should the credentials be stored?
 Authentication can happen in the router or in the cells.
-Having it in the cells limits the blast radius while performing authentication and authorisation at the routing layer adds simplicity.
+Having it in the cells limits the blast radius while performing authentication and authorization at the routing layer adds simplicity.

 With multi-layered architectures cells need to talk to cells in other layers.
 A single Transit Gateway can orchestrate this but becomes a single point of failure.
 If frontend cells can be limited to a small set of backend cells then bilateral connections can be used.